hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 **Spring Boot**

 Spring Boot is an open source Java-based framework used to create a micro Service.
 Many real world applications are written in Spring Boot for faster development and better maintainability.
-More information can be found at** [spring.io](https://spring.io/projects/spring-boot)**
+More information can be found at [spring.io](https://spring.io/projects/spring-boot)

 Note: We can move the Spring Boot application to Quarkus with no change in code.
 Moving code to Quarkus will reduce the footprint of Spring Boot application.
-More information can be found at [Quarkus site.](https://quarkus.io/blog/quarkus-for-spring-developers/)
+More information can be found at [Quarkus site](https://quarkus.io/blog/quarkus-for-spring-developers/)

 In this blog, checkout existing Spring Boot application from [GitHub](https://github.hpe.com/kiran-mavatoor/df-s3-springboot-k3s-demo), customise it and execute.